Kochi, Japan Port Guide

 Overview

-Kochi, Japan, is a charming coastal city known for its rich history, vibrant culture, and stunning natural beauty.
-Nestled along the Shikoku Island, it offers visitors a unique blend of traditional Japanese experiences and modern attractions, making it a delightful stop for cruise passengers.
+Kochi, Japan, is a charming coastal city known for its rich history, vibrant culture, and stunning natural landscapes.
+Nestled between mountains and the sea, it offers a unique blend of traditional Japanese experiences and modern amenities, making it a delightful stop for cruise passengers.

 Getting Around